 ExpressVPN is one of the fastest VPN services on the market, but it also excels at privacy.
 With 256-bit AES encryption, cracking a connection to discover what you’re doing online would take quadrillions of years with the world’s most sophisticated supercomputer.
 Specific protocols include OpenVPN’s cutting-edge UDP and TCP, as well as censorship-busting SSTP.
 The zero-logging policy is comprehensive, with absolutely no logs of your IP addresses, browsing history, or DNS requests.
 Furthermore, any records that do get stored are virtually impossible to get access.
 ExpressVPN is based in the British Virgin Islands: a government outside UK jurisdiction, and one that doesn’t cooperate with the international Five, Nine and Fourteen Eyes surveillance agreements.
 Last but not least, the service’s apps include a built-in DNS leak test and an automatic kill switch.
 This makes ExpressVPN a military-grade technology as far as protecting your IP is concerned.

 In addition to being strong on security, NordVPN is both rich in features and easy to use.
-For starters, it has the biggest server network of any premium VPN provider with 5,232 nodes in 62+ countries.
+For starters, it has the biggest server network of any premium VPN provider with over 5,500 servers in 58 countries.
 Speed-wise, it consistently ranks as a top-3 VPN.
 The user interface is attractive on desktop and mobile devices, with a massive amount of features managing to fit into what’s mostly a single-click interface.
 Furthermore, NordVPN’s apps are compatible with every device and operating system you can think of: Mac OS, Linux, Android, iOS, RaspberryPi and even most video game consoles.

 - Most VPN servers with different IP addresses